ScottyKarate/OSEP/reflection/reflection.md

 ## Complete script to call virtualalloc/createthread/WaitForSingleObject

+#### You must match the getDelegateType $func to the signature of the method youre calling.

 LookupFunc: Looks for System.dll and tries to locate 'GetProcAddress' and 'GetModuleHandle'

 getDelegateType: Does magic and sets the delegateType so you can call unmanaged code.